metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 Optional:

-- `params` (Map of String) Params defines extra parameters to pass to the monitor.Any parameter supported by MaxScale may be specified here.
+- `params` (Map of String) Params defines extra parameters to pass to the service.Any parameter supported by MaxScale may be specified here.
 See reference:https://mariadb.com/kb/en/mariadb-maxscale-2308-mariadb-maxscale-configuration-guide/#service_1.Router specific parameter are also suported:https://mariadb.com/kb/en/mariadb-maxscale-2308-readwritesplit/#configuration.https://mariadb.com/kb/en/mariadb-maxscale-2308-readconnroute/#configuration.
 - `suspend` (Boolean) Suspend indicates whether the current resource should be suspended or not.
 Feature flag --feature-maxscale-suspend is required in the controller to enable this.

 <a id="nestedatt--spec--max_scale--services--listener"></a>